 I ordered three of the Chinese clones at once.
 Good thing since I killed the first one after about an hour of playing.
 Since I was only messing with the Blink program, I’m guessing that it’s early death was more due to Shenzen sweatshop quality control standards rather than a deep-seated design defect in DigiSpark itself.

-Apparently there’s a Model A and a Model B DigiSpark.
-They have subtly different wiring regarding how the onboard LED is connected (pin 1 for Model A and pin 0 for Model B) and I2C compatibility (Model A is out-of-the-box I2C compatible).
+Apparently there’s a Rev 1 and a Rev 2 DigiSpark.
+They have subtly different wiring regarding how the onboard LED is connected (pin 0 for Rev 1 and pin 1 for Rev 2 (and Rev 4)) and I2C compatibility (Revs 2/4 are out-of-the-box I2C compatible).
 Boy, that’s a bit confusing.
-Using the following variant of the Blink program I determined that the devices I got from China are the Model A variant – which is good since I’m most likely to be hooking things up via I2C since there are, after all, only 6 I/O pins on this little beastie.
+Using the following variant of the Blink program I determined that the devices I got from China are the Rev 2 variant – which is good since I’m most likely to be hooking things up via I2C since there are, after all, only 6 I/O pins on this little beastie.

-// Fast blink (ten times a second): Model A
+// Fast blink (ten times a second): REV 1

 #define DELAY_MILLISECONDS 50